<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 What Are My Health Insurance Options?

-2. Short-Term Plans can have substantial cost savings for families that are not dealing with pre-existing conditions that would exclude them from clearing underwriting.
+2. Short-Term Health Insurance Plans can have substantial cost savings for families that are not dealing with pre-existing conditions that would exclude them from clearing underwriting.
 Just know that maternity benefits are often excluded on these plans, if you are of that age and mindset.
 Since these plans can be issued for up to three years, they make a great bridge for an early retiree between a group employer plan and Medicare when you hit age 65.

 3. Limited Benefit Plans are great for folks who "never use the doctor".
 These plans can cover just hospital and surgical items rather than all of your daily outpatient type items.
 You have to be careful of what you are buying and understand the fine print, but this can be an option for folks who want to keep their sunk costs lower.